AASHISHAG/open_university_learning_analytics/README.md

 All Visualisation chart is built using:

 + <a href="https://www.chartjs.org/"> Chart.js </a>
-  Using Chart.js are providing few chart for understading the dataset characteristics and to show some trends from Users how using the    website.
+  is providing charts for understading the dataset characteristics and to show trends for the users using the website.

  Example:
- prediction_database function: TO plot grade distribution regarding gender.
+ prediction_database function: To plot grade distribution regarding gender.

 ```ruby
 // chart for trends page